jyothirmayiL-insights/AI-Spend-Intelligence-Optimization/README.md

 # 🤖 AI Spend Intelligence & Optimization Dashboard

-Technologies: SQL · Python (Pandas, NumPy) · Matplotlib · SQLite · HTML
-Designed and implemented a scalable analytics solution to track AI tool utilization, cost efficiency, and token consumption across 8 teams, delivering actionable insights for optimization.
+End-to-End Data Analytics Project | SQL + Python + Dashboarding
+💰 Identified $142+ in cost inefficiencies and enabled data-driven optimization across 8 teams.
 ---

 ## 🎯 Problem Statement

 Organizations increasingly rely on AI tools such as ChatGPT, GitHub Copilot, and Claude to enhance productivity and automate workflows.
 However, with the rapid growth of AI adoption, organizations face a critical challenge: lack of visibility and control over AI usage and associated costs.
 Currently, there is no centralized system to effectively monitor how AI tools are utilized across teams, resulting in limited transparency and suboptimal decision-making.

 As a result, organizations struggle to:

-Identify which users, teams, or departments are driving the highest AI usage and costs Track token-level consumption (input, output, total tokens), the primary driver of AI pricing Detect redundant, low-value, or unusually expensive AI requests Measure the business value and return on investment (ROI) generated from AI usage Compare the cost-effectiveness of different AI tools, models, and providers Establish effective cost control, budgeting, and governance mechanisms
+- Identify which users, teams, or departments drive highest usage and cost
+- Track token-level consumption (input, output, total tokens)
+- Detect redundant, low-value, or expensive AI requests
+- Measure ROI from AI usage
+- Compare cost-effectiveness across tools and models
+- Establish governance and cost control mechanisms
 **This project builds a full analytics pipeline that answers all these questions.**

 ---

 ## 📊 Live Dashboard
+Interactive dashboard showcasing AI usage, cost trends, anomaly detection, and team-level insights.
 🔗 **[View Live Dashboard →](https://jyothirmayiL-insights.github.io/AI-Spend-Intelligence-Optimization/)**
       ![Dashboard](dashboard/dashboard_preview.png)

 ---
 ## 💡 Objective